 With some of Louisiana's best recreational and relaxation hot spots, featuring two miles of natural beach and all-around breathtaking scenery, Grand Isle State Park offers visitors a premium experience and is a perfect destination for RV campers.
-Located in Louisiana, the park lies on the far eastern end of Grand Isle, a beautiful island in Jefferson Parish which is home to a wide range of animal and plant species, above and below the waves.
+Located in Louisiana, this 140-acre park lies on the far eastern end of Grand Isle, a beautiful island in Jefferson Parish, which is home to a wide range of animal and plant species, above and below the waves.

 Due to Louisiana's warm climate, swimmers enjoy the waves for almost the entire year.
 There are over three miles of trails of varying difficulties available for recreational activities like hiking, biking, and horseback riding.
 Visitors of the resort can also see the Grand Terre island, as well as the old ruins of 200-year-old Fort Livingston from the park's observation tower.

 RV campers will enjoy their stay at Grand Isle with 49 RV-friendly campsites open to visitors.
 The campground's proximity to the beach offers campers the opportunity to sleep to the sound of waves in the comfort of their tents or RVs.
 The park's peak season runs from April through to September, but with comfortable temperatures all year long, Grand Isle is a beautiful resort no matter when you visit.